-Owkin to improve bile duct cancer treatment through new innovation collaboration
+Owkin improves bile duct cancer treatment through new innovation collaboration

 Artificial intelligence improves the treatment of some of the most aggressive forms of bile duct cancer, as French-American AI startup Owkin announces a new research collaboration with the Memorial Sloan Kettering Cancer Center Innovation Hub.